Clobetasol propionate

-Clobetasol propionate is a corticosteroid used to treat skin conditions such as eczema, contact dermatitis, seborrheic dermatitis, and psoriasis.
-It is applied to the skin as a cream, ointment, or shampoo.
-Use should be short term and only if other weaker corticosteroids are not effective.
-Use is not recommended in rosacea or perioral dermatitis.
+Clobetasol propionate is a corticosteroid that is used to treat skin conditions such as eczema, contact dermatitis, seborrheic dermatitis, steroid responsive dermatosis, and psoriasis (including scalp and plaque-type).
+It is applied to the skin as a cream, foam, gel, liquid, solution, ointment, or shampoo.
+Clobetasol propionate is a propionate ester of the corticosteroid clobetasol.

 Common side effects include skin irritation, dry skin, redness, pimples, and telangiectasia.
 Serious side effects may include adrenal suppression, allergic reactions, cellulitis, and Cushing's syndrome.
 Use in pregnancy and breastfeeding is of unclear safety.
 Clobetasol is believed to work by activating steroid receptors.
-It is a US Class I (Europe: class IV) corticosteroid, making it one of the strongest available.